cpersona/Opine/README.md

 }
 ```

 If using a case statement is not preferred, then the `EventSourcedAggregate<T>` can be used.
-Event handlers are registered in the constructor of the class utilizing helper methods declare in the base class.
+Event handlers are registered in the constructor of the class utilizing helper methods declared in the base class.

 ```C#
 // Root entity type (can be a non-EF POCO)